hannasage/zine/README.md

 #### Components

-Because there's often blurred lines between a component, module, and page when you don't define them intentionally, I decided components are strictly what I can produce with `styled-components`.
+Because there's often blurred lines between a component, module, and page when I don't define them intentionally, I decided components are strictly what I can produce with `styled-components`.
 Everything else is considered a `template` or a module.

 > There are no modules, by this definition, in the application as of Aug 21, 2022.

 #### Templates

 Templates are specific, hence my validation system for props.
-Because of this, though, you can utilize `components` to make highly declarative UIs.
+Because of this, though, you can utilize `components` to make highly specific UIs without conditional rendering.

 ```typescript jsx
 /** TEMPLATE: A single image in a frame. */